Also see orcid.org/0000-0001-7085-2223 or

 112:264-276.
 [Full text]

-12. McFarlan AR, Chou CYC, Watanabe A, Cherepacha
+15. McFarlan AR, Chou CYC, Watanabe A, Cherepacha N,

-N, Haddad M, Owens H, & Sjöström PJ: The plasticitome
+Haddad M, Owens H, & Sjöström PJ: The plasticitome of cortical

 The Synaptic Basis of Neuropathology.
 Frontiers in Synaptic Neuroscience